 I’m not recoil sensitive, and I enjoy the recoil, muzzle rise, and challenges these guns produce.
 The AR500 just happens to be a bit more painful than most, though, and isn’t a gun I fire long strings.
 Heck, I wouldn’t fire a failure to stop drill for time by any means.
 That being said, a little recoil and some muzzle rise won’t stop you from a fast follow-up shot.

-The trigger is fantastic.
+The trigger is fantastic and it takes AR 15 lower parts kits so you can upgrade the trigger if you choose.
 It’s very smooth with a little heft too, but it won’t stop you from shooting accurately.
 I could land shots into a 6-inch gong easily enough from the standing at 100 yards with a red dot.
 Although, after every shot, I had to go down range and unwrap the gong’s chains from the beam.

 That’s accurate enough for hunting purposes.
 In terms of pure accuracy, most groups fell between 1.5 MOA and 1.75 MOA.
 Not bad, and that’s to be expected from what’s essentially a giant revolver round.

 Loud and Proud